drighart/WebTool/README.md

 The website is made with Bootstrap and Angular and is fully mobile.
 The background image / fonts and colors can be configured.

 ## Architecture

+This project contains several plugins which are loaded during startup.
+New plugins can be made and attached to extend the system.